kevinconka/ml-fastvlm/app/README.md

 - FastVLM runs on iOS (18.2+) and macOS (15.2+).
 - View Time-To-First-Token (TTFT) with every inference.
 - All predictions are processed privately and securely using on-device models.
+- **Video Mode**: Select and analyze video files with auto-replay functionality.

+### Camera Modes

+The app supports three camera modes:

+- **Continuous**: Real-time analysis of camera feed with automatic frame processing
+- **Single**: Capture and analyze individual frames from the camera
+- **Video**: Select video files from your device for analysis with auto-replay

 ### Flexible Prompting